tfulanchan/academy/docs/disclosure/disclosure-24-39.md

 ### 3-5-3 Information in brackets:

 Brackets are used in the financial statements in the case of some items that cannot be understood from their titles only, without elaborating on details and prolongation.
-Such items can be explained as brief notes in brackets, such as the method of evaluating a specific item / mortgaged assets or making a brief explanation and other observations.
+Such items can be explained as brief notes in brackets, such as the method of evaluating a specific item/mortgaged assets or making a brief explanation and other observations.

 ### 3-5-4 Footnotes notes